xavctn/img2table/README.md

 #### <a href="https://github.com/PaddlePaddle/PaddleOCR">PaddleOCR</a> <a name="paddle"></a>

 PaddleOCR is an open-source OCR based on Deep Learning models.<br>
-At first use, relevant models will be downloaded.
+At first use, relevant languages models will be downloaded.

 ```python
 from img2table.ocr import PaddleOCR